 Twelve faculty members are elected by the Faculty Senate; no School or Department shall have more than two members and one of the twelve shall be a Faculty Senator.
-The terms of no more than four faculty members shall expire during any given year.
 A chair shall be elected by a simple, majority vote of committee members.
 The Vice-President and Dean of Students, Director of Financial Assistance, Director of Admissions, and Director of Registration will be ex-officio members.

-The chair of the previous year will convene the first meeting of an academic year for election of a chair and establishment of meeting times.
-Meetings shall be held on a quarterly (two per Semester) basis during the fall and spring semesters.
-Special meetings may be held as the need arises.
+The chair of the previous year will convene the first meeting of the academic year for election of a chair and secretary and establishment of meeting times.